It’s time to continue with F-E-L-L-O-W-S-H-I-P, our 10 letter acronym.

 Not for the “looks” or for the praise of man.
 But because we are filled with the love of God and truly desire to serve people (like Jesus).

-But the apostle Paul really pushes the line…
+But the apostle Paul really pushed the line…

 An Extraordinary Way to Live